bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/customer-user-preferences.rst

 Customer User Preferences Module Use Case Example
 -------------------------------------------------

-Useful preferences implementation could be a SOAP or LDAP backend.
+Useful preferences implementation could be a SOAP or LDAP back end.